 Garage renovation goals

 Christine and her husband had already been discussing how to improve their garage space, so it made sense for her to choose this room for the challenge.
-There were seven things she wanted to bring to the garage renovation:
+There were five things she wanted to bring to the garage renovation: